bob2u/b2uFramework-public/README/README_MANAGER.md

 "Logging" => [
    "Enable" =>   // Default 0 - set to 1 or true to allow callback to receive log data.
    "Callback" => function($args) {
-      // $args will contain an array with information regarding the log entry
+      // $args will contain a JSON with information regarding the log entries
-      // this data will vary depending on where and how it is being logged-in },
+      // this data will vary depending on where and how it is being logged-in
+      //
+      // @note - use json_decode on the $args to extract the log information.
+      // the array will have a "__msg" and "__data" key values, where the msg
+      // contain a string, and the data is an array with additional log info.
+   },
    "Detailed" => // Default 0 - set to 1 or receive logs marked as detailed information.
 ]